pamelon/Azure-ALK/Classes/Class-29.03/Class-29.03.md

 # Good evening

-Hi all, my name is Pamela Krzypkowska and I will be teaching you about Deep Learning this semester.
+Hi all, my name is Pamela Krzypkowska and I will be teaching you about Azure this semester.
 Some information about me:
 1. I work as a Cloud Solution Architect specializing in AI @ Microsoft
 2. I 💌 'Animal Crossing' and TikTok